 Recently, I started working at Centro Unido Latino Americano as an Equity Coordinator and I am so excited to serve a wonderful, hard working community.

-I am Melissa Flores mother of two, a native of Honduras, and I am thrilled to be a part of CULA!
+I am Melissa Flores, mother of two, a native of Honduras, and I am thrilled to be a part of CULA!
 Honduras is where I received my Bachelor's in Education where I also taught both children and adults alike for sixteen years before moving to Marion.
 As the Workforce Coordinator my goal is to place community members in dignifying jobs and to provide educational opportunities for labor skills that helps our community excel for their future.
-Visit my office anytime!
+I invite you to visit our office and find out how we can help you achieve your goals.

 Coordinator for Youth Engagement